Kristina01111000/unichirsite/README.md

 - figure out why php upgrades crash the site

-try removing every inactive plgin to fix the php issue, can only work on it in the morning on sat / sun
+try removing every inactive plgin to fix the php issue, can only work on it in the morning on sat / sun also try turning off the active plugins, could the plugin that lets people make appointments be causing the issue?
 - need to check any links to 30 day challenge, change to tabulator

 - need to figure out why the php won't update, its becoming an issue